gbourniq/portfolio/README.md

 ```bash
 make pre-commit
 ```
-> Note: The code can be manually linted with `make lint-code`
+> Note: The code can be manually linted with `make lint`

 ### 3. Install Postgres